htruong/htruong.github.io/hackable.md

 - Nintendo Wii: Hackable and has cool games, but hardware was meh.
 - Nintendo DS/2DS/3DS: Hackable.
 - Microsoft XBox 360, Microsoft Kinect: Good support from Microsoft but limited applications.
+- **Where to learn more**: Ben Heck show, There isn't a central location afaik, just search *how to jailbreak yourgameconsolemodel*

 ## Development boards